5.

 5.17

-Extensive information from measurements of the effect of different types of losses on the efficiency of the radial compressor stage is shown in [Misárek, 1963].
+Extensive information from measurements of the effect of losses inlet of the radial compressor stage on the efficiency is shown in [Misárek, 1963].

 Loss due to partial admission